Relativistic model-free prediction for neutrinoless double beta decay at leading order: Introduction

 In the context of the standard light Majorana neutrino-exchange mechanism~\cite{Weinberg1979Phys.Rev.Lett.15661570}, Cirigliano {\it et al.} showed that a chiral EFT description of $0\nu\beta\beta$ decay, already at leading order (LO), requires a contact operator to ensure renormalizability~\cite{Cirigliano2018Phys.Rev.Lett.202001, Cirigliano2019Phys.Rev.C055504}.
 The size of this contact term should be determined in principle by matching to first-principle gauge field theory calculations, which however are not yet available currently~(see Refs.~\cite{Feng2019Phys.Rev.Lett.022001,Tuo2019Phys.Rev.D094511,Cirigliano2020Prog.Part.Nucl.Phys.103771, Detmold2020arXiv2004.07404,Feng2021Phys.Rev.D034508,Davoudi2021Phys.Rep.174,Davoudi2021Phys.Rev.Lett.152003,Tuo2022Phys.Rev.D074510,Davoudi2022Phys.Rev.D094502} for related progress).
 This unknown contact term, thus, leads to an additional source of uncertainty for the nuclear matrix elements besides the nuclear-structure ones.

-Cirigliano {\it et al.}~\cite{Cirigliano2021Phys.Rev.Lett.172002,Cirigliano2021J.HighEnergyPhys.289} first estimated the contact term by computing the $nn\rightarrow pp e^-e^-$ transition amplitude in an integral representation, i.e., a momentum integral of the neutrino propagator times the generalized forward Compton scattering amplitude.
-The underlying model introduces, in the intermediate-momentum region, model-dependent inputs from elastic intermediate states in analogy to the Cottingham formula~\cite{Cottingham1963Ann.Phys.N.Y.424432}.
-Therefore, a model-free determination of the contact term is still missing, in the absence of costly calculations based on lattice gauge theory.
+Cirigliano {\it et al.}~\cite{Cirigliano2021Phys.Rev.Lett.172002,Cirigliano2021J.HighEnergyPhys.289} first modeled the $nn\rightarrow pp e^-e^-$ transition amplitude with an integral representation, i.e., a momentum integral of the neutrino propagator times the generalized forward Compton scattering amplitude.
+This approach introduces, in the intermediate-momentum region, model-dependent inputs from elastic intermediate states in analogy to the Cottingham formula~\cite{Cottingham1963Ann.Phys.N.Y.424432}.
+In the absence of experimental datum and costly calculations based on lattice gauge theory, the obtained model-dependent amplitude could be used as a pseudo datum to determine the contact term in nuclear structure calculations~\cite{Wirth2021Phys.Rev.Lett.242502}.
+However, a model-free prediction of the transition amplitude is still missing.

 In this Letter, we present a model-free prediction of the $nn\rightarrow pp e^-e^-$ amplitude by developing a relativistic framework based on chiral EFT.
+The term ``model-free" here means the obtained results are free of model-dependent inputs beyond the framework of the chiral EFT.
 We show that the transition amplitude can be renormalized at LO without the vague contact term in the relativistic framework starting from a manifestly Lorentz-invariant chiral Lagrangian.
 Matching to our results will allow one to stringently determine the contact term needed in nonrelativistic nuclear-structure calculations, and to greatly reduce the corresponding uncertainty in the calculations of nuclear matrix elements for $0\nu\beta\beta$ decay.
 It also paves the way to relativistic {\it ab initio} calculations of $0\nu\beta\beta$ decay rates in light and medium-mass nuclei.